-Associate in Arts (AA) General Studies

-Successful Completion of Core Requirements: 80/83 quarter hours
+ASSOCIATE IN ARTS (AA) GENERAL STUDIES Successful Completion of Core Requirements: 79/82 quarter hours

 Concentration

-Electives25
+Electives 25

 May be chosen from any courses not taken in Core Requirements

-Total Concentration
+Total Concentration 25

-Total Quarter Hours
+Total Quarter Hours 104/107

-Offered at all campuses.

-Associate in Science (AS) General Studies

-Successful Completion of Core Requirements: 75/78 quarter hours
+ASSOCIATE IN SCIENCE (AS) GENERAL STUDIES Successful Completion of Core Requirements: 74/77 quarter hours

 Concentration

-Electives25
+Electives 25

 May be chosen from any courses not taken in Core Requirements

-Total Concentration
+Total Concentration 25

-Total Quarter Hours 100/103
+Total Quarter Hours 99/102

-Offered at all campuses.

-Offered at all campuses.

-Associate in Applied Science (AAS) General Studies

-Successful Completion of Core Requirements 43/46 quarter hours Concentration
+ASSOCIATE IN APPLIED SCIENCE GENERAL STUDIES Successful Completion of Core Requirements: 40/43 quarter hours

+Concentration

 Electives 50/55

 May be chosen from any courses not taken in Core Requirements

 Total Concentration 50/55

-Total Quarter Hours 93/101
+Total Quarter Hours 90/98

-Offered at Atlanta, Augusta, Milledgeville, Online, and Valdosta campuses.
+May be chosen from any courses not taken in Core Requirements.
+Offered at Atlanta, Augusta, Milledgeville and Valdosta campuses.